InvoiceShelf/docs/docs/guide/custom-templates.md

 Any `.blade.php` file in those directories is picked up automatically and offered in the **Choose a Template** dialog.

-Add a `.png` alongside it with the same name to give it a thumbnail there.
-Without one the tile renders blank, so it is worth adding even if you just copy the built-in preview.
+Add a `.png` alongside it with the same name to control the thumbnail shown there.
+Without one, the preview of the built-in design is used instead.

 ![Custom Templates](/images/custom-templates.png)